CodeDead/UpdateManager/README.md

 This library can be used to check for application updates.
 It is designed for WPF and Windows Forms applications.
 In order to use it, you require an XML or JSON file on a remote or local server that represents the Update class.

-### Dependencies
-* .NET Standard 2.0

 ## Sample projects
 Sample projects can be found here:
 https://github.com/CodeDead/UpdateManager/tree/master/UpdateManager.Sample
 https://github.com/CodeDead/UpdateManager/tree/master/UpdateManager.Sample.WPF

 ## Usage
-UpdateManager is available as a [NuGet package](https://www.nuget.org/packages/CodeDead.UpdateManager/).
+UpdateManager is available as a NuGet package.
 You can find it here:
 https://www.nuget.org/packages/CodeDead.UpdateManager/

 You can install the package using your package manager: